gokcedilek/portfolio/content/project/alida/index.md

 - Survey Responding Modernization

-  - Transitioning Alida's Survey Responding frontend codebase from an older toolset to a modern tech stack
+  - Transitioning Alida's Survey Responding frontend codebase from an older toolset to a modern tech stack including React, TypeScript, React Query, Material UI, Storybook
-  - Developing various accessible UI components for web and mobile
+  - Developing various accessible and responsive UI components for web and mobile
-  - Implementing unit tests achieving 80-100% coverage
   - Utilizing a microfrontends architecture using Webpack Module Federation, sharing UI components across repositories
+  - Implementing unit tests achieving 90-100% coverage using React Testing Library
+  - Working with Puppeteer & BrowserStack to add UI automation tests
+  - Working with Github Actions & GoCD pipelines to build & deploy the app
   - Creating a Transifex translations pipeline for localization
+  - Setting up Storybook for testing components and configuring it to work with Webpack Module Federation
+  - Investigating and debugging the existing backend in .NET to connect the new frontend to the existing backend properly
+  - _Technologies: React, TypeScript, Material UI, Storybook, Jest, React Testing Library, Puppeteer, BrowserStack, C# (.NET)_

+- Preview Surveys with Profile Variables

+  - Adding customizable and reusable React components to Alida's UI library
+  - Actively working on 2 separate repositories that share code via Webpack Module Federation, synchronizing changes and deployments between the repositories
+  - Implementing React hooks that use React Query to make API calls to the backend and manage data on the frontend
   - _Technologies: React, TypeScript, Material UI, Storybook, Jest, React Testing Library_

-- Preview Surveys with Profile Variables

-  - _In Progress_

 - Other
   - Improving the usability of a drag & drop interface by designing and implementing complex and reusable style rules
   - Building a micro-frontend application that uses Webpack Module Federation, and deploying to AWS S3 & CloudFront
   - Troubleshooting build and deployment pipelines
   - Debugging customer issues using Kibana logs
+  - Taking part in weekly build pick & prod push tasks